PorcelainPainting Madonna with Infant gilt framed KMP

 Description

 Most objects sold in our gallery are antiques, vintage or used, therefore they will show signs of being antique, vintage or used.
-There may be signs of scratches, discolouration, chips, cracks wear, and tear unknown manufacturers and/or patterns, etc. Please see the photographs as they form part of the description.
+There may be signs of scratches, discolouration, chips, cracks wear and tear unknown manufacturers and/or patterns.
+Please see the photographs as they form part of the descrip-tion.
+Overseas buyers (may) have to pay any import duties, taxes, or fees that may apply.
+All items are meticulously wrapped and prepared for both international and UK shipping.

 The Royal Porcelain Factory in Berlin (German: Königliche Porzellan-Manufaktur Berlin, abbreviated as KPM), also known as the Royal Porcelain Manufactory Berlin and whose products are generally called Berlin porcelain, was founded in 1763 by King Frederick II of Prussia (known as Frederick the Great).
 Its actual origins, however, lie in three private enterprises which, under crown patronage, were trying to establish the production of “white gold” (i.e., porcelain) in Berlin from the mid-18th century onwards.
 All painted pieces produced by KPM are signed by the painter.
 KPM is still producing to this day; each piece of dishware and decorative porcelain is entirely unique.